jesnuka/MonsterBlocks/README.md

 # MonsterBlocks
-A simple Arcade Puzzle game where your goal is to match falling blocks of different shapes to form lines
+A simple Arcade Puzzle game made for practice.
+The goal of the game is to match falling blocks of different shapes to form lines to gain score.